Bangers and Colcannon: Classic, cozy Irish food with Guinness-braised sausages and mashed potatoes mixed with sauteed cabbage.

 I couldn’t well enough call her back so I told him I’d wing it.
 Seriously though, I was winging this whole meal so what was another piece of it?

 I picked up the ingredients, including authentic Irish bangers from Whole Foods (my regular grocery store doesn’t carry them), and got started in the kitchen in the mid-afternoon so that I didn’t miss the early waning natural light of late September.

 So what if dinner would be at 5 instead of 6?
 I needed photos!

 How to Make Irish Bangers and Colcannon

-With all of the ingredients prepped in advance and with three pans working simultaneously on the stove, I methodically moved through how I envisioned the dish in my brain.
+With all of the ingredients prepped in advance and with three pans working simultaneously on the stove, I methodically moved through how I envisioned making the recipe in my brain:

 And then, all of a sudden, the dish was finished!